sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 ----------------------

 Yeah this stuff is bad for more than just fires and mice livers.
-It also wrecks havok on the ozone layer.
-This is one of those chemicals that only the most ancient millenials will remember as being a chloro-floro-carbon, a.k.a. a "CFC".
+It also wrecks havoc on the ozone layer.
+This is one of those chemicals that only the most ancient millennial will remember as being a chloro-floro-carbon, a.k.a. a "CFC".
 This one just happens to have zero floros.
 So it was banned to fix the hole in the ozone layer.
 Everybody (cooperatively) played by the rules; disaster averted.
 Hurrah!